USRSE/usrse.github.io/_events/repeated/community-call.md

   - RRULE:UNTIL=20251211T120000;FREQ=MONTHLY;INTERVAL=2;BYDAY=+2TH
 ---

-The USRSE monthly community calls alternate between the second Thursday (12:00-1:00pm ET) and second Friday (2:00-3:00pm ET) of each month.
+The USRSE community calls of each odd month (Jan, Mar, May, Jul, Sep, Nov) take place on the second Thursday of the month, 12:00-1:00pm ET on Zoom.
 Community call topics, agenda and zoom registration announcements are posted to Slack and sent to USRSE email accounts.

 Community calls typically have a topical focus.
 They provide a forum for USRSE members to compare experiences around a topic, hang-out and chat on zoom.

+Community calls alternate between the second Thursday (12:00-1:00pm ET) of each odd month and second Friday (2:00-3:00pm ET) of each even month.

 Any and all suggestions for topics are welcome at [https://github.com/USRSE/monthly-community-calls/issues](https://github.com/USRSE/monthly-community-calls/issues).